eosnetworkfoundation/grant-framework/applications/fundle.md

 We see an interesting opportunity in the crowdfunding and community-building market.
 In these markets involvement and interaction are essential for success.
 With the entrance of web3, we can strengthen and improve these factors.

 21 million users, $6,8 billion dollars pledged, and 227,000 projects funded.
 These are Kickstarter's stats and represent only 21.21% of the crowdfunding market.
 Over the last years this market has proven to be a successful formula for funding products.
 However, there is little involvement, interaction, and control for backers.
-The success rate of crowdfunding can be improved by intensive community building and working together.
+Furthermore the success rate of crowdfunding can be improved by intensive community building and working together.

 For businesses, the top 3 benefits of an online community are customer loyalty, reduction in support costs and branding and awareness.
 70% of communities positively affect the brand and company culture.
 Companies with online communities are 60% more profitable than companies that don’t focus on online communities.